airsplay/lxmert/README.md

 wget nlp.cs.unc.edu/data/lxmert_data/gqa/valid.json -P data/gqa/
 wget nlp.cs.unc.edu/data/lxmert_data/gqa/testdev.json -P data/gqa/
 ```
-* Download faster-rcnn features for Vsiual Genome and GQA images (30 GB).
+* Download Faster R-CNN features for Visual Genome and GQA testing images (30 GB).
 GQA's training and validation data are collected from Visual Genome.
-Its testing images come from MS COCO test set (I have verified this with GQA author [Drew A. Hudson](https://www.linkedin.com/in/drew-a-hudson/)).
+Its testing images come from MS COCO test set (I have verified this with one of GQA authors [Drew A. Hudson](https://www.linkedin.com/in/drew-a-hudson/)).
 The image features are
 also available on Google Drive and Baidu Drive (see [Alternative Download](#alternative-dataset-and-features-download-links) for details).
 ```